L2G/homebrew-experimental/README.md

 About
 -----

-This is a home for formulæ I'm writing for [Homebrew](http://brew.sh/).
+This is a "tap" for formulæ I'm writing for [Homebrew](http://brew.sh/).
 They should be considered highly experimental, so use at your own risk.

+Do feel free to use them, though.
+You can do that in the usual way:

+    brew tap l2g/l2g

-Do feel free to use them, though, and let me know if you like them or have any suggestions.
+Please let me know if you have comments, suggestions, etc.

 --Larry Gilbert (13 Jul 2013)